godwinrana9595-png/CODSOFT/README.md

-# ZenTodo - Premium Task Manager PWA
+# ZenTodo - Premium Task Manager

-ZenTodo is a visually elegant, high-performance, and offline-first Progressive Web App (PWA) designed to organize your daily activities.
+ZenTodo is a visually elegant, high-performance, and offline-first Progressive App designed to organize your daily activities.
 With sleek animations, a responsive interface, and support for Android device installation, ZenTodo represents the pinnacle of modern web utility design.

 ## ✨ Features